ilhan007/ui5con-web-component/docs/4_Use_in_Smart_Store_app.md

 - **`TokenReactComponent.tsx`**

-The `TokenReactComponent` renders a simple plan with plain text.
-The idea is to replace it with the newly created `my-token` web compoenent.
+The `TokenReactComponent` renders plain text.
+Our goal is to replace it with the newly created `my-token` web compoenent.

 ```jsx